andrew/ultimate-awesome/README.md

 - [Awesome-Model-Quantization](https://github.com/Efficient-ML/Awesome-Model-Quantization) - A list of papers, docs, codes about model quantization.
 This repo is aimed to provide the info for model quantization research, we are continuously improving the project.
 Welcome to PR the works (papers, repositories) that are missed by the repo.
 - [Awesome-Video-Diffusion-Models](https://github.com/ChenHsing/Awesome-Video-Diffusion-Models) - [CSUR] A Survey on Video Diffusion Models.
 - [awesome-crypto-trading-bots](https://github.com/botcrypto-io/awesome-crypto-trading-bots) - Awesome crypto trading bots.
+- [awesome-papers](https://github.com/huggingface/awesome-papers) - Papers & presentation materials from Hugging Face's internal science day.
 - [Awesome-Telegram-OSINT](https://github.com/ItIsMeCall911/Awesome-Telegram-OSINT) - 📚 A Curated List of Awesome Telegram OSINT Tools, Sites & Resources.
-- [awesome-papers](https://github.com/huggingface/awesome-papers) - Papers & presentation materials from Hugging Face's internal science day.
 - [awesome-cdk](https://github.com/kalaiser/awesome-cdk) - A collection of awesome things related to the AWS Cloud Development Kit (CDK).
-- [awesome-cdk](https://github.com/kolomied/awesome-cdk) - A collection of awesome things related to the AWS Cloud Development Kit (CDK).
 - [awesome-vim](https://github.com/akrawchyk/awesome-vim) - The Vim plugin shortlist.
 - [alternative-frontends](https://github.com/digitalblossom/alternative-frontends) - 🔐🌐 Privacy-respecting web frontends for popular services .
 - [awesome-charting](https://github.com/zingchart/awesome-charting) - A curated list of the best charting and dataviz resources that developers may find useful, including the best JavaScript charting libraries.